hydroffice/hyo2_qc/docs/user_manual_survey_detect_fliers.rst

 **Flier Finder** produces two .000 files containing the locations of potential fliers.
 These can be loaded into your GIS software of choice for further analysis.

-One type of .000 file is called the "blue notes" which is a file containing $CSYMB features.
+One type of .000 file is called the "blue notes" which is a file containing $CSYMB features (:numref:`fig_flier_finder_blue_notes`).
 The NINFOM field of the $CSYMB feautres contains the algorithm detected (e.g., "2" for Gaussian Curvature).

-.. _fig_filer_finder_blue_notes:
+.. _fig_flier_finder_blue_notes:
 .. figure:: _static/flier_finder_blue_notes.png
-    :width: 700px
+    :width: 600px
     :align: center
     :alt: flier indicated with blue note
     :figclass: align-center

     An example of a potential flier identified with a blue note ($CSYMB).

-The other type of .000 file is a sounding file that contains SOUNDG features.
+The other type of .000 file is a sounding file that contains SOUNDG features (:numref:`fig_flier_finder_soundg`).
 The depth of each SOUNDG feature identifies the algorithm that detected it (e.g., "3" for Adjacent Cells).

 .. _fig_flier_finder_soundg:
 .. figure:: _static/flier_finder_soundg.png
-    :width: 700px
+    :width: 600px
     :align: center
     :alt: flier indicated with sounding
     :figclass: align-center